Kaixhin/dockerfiles/README.md

 dockerfiles
 ===========

-Compilation of Dockerfiles with automated builds enabled on the Docker Registry.
-My repositories can be found [here](https://registry.hub.docker.com/repos/kaixhin/).
+Compilation of Dockerfiles with automated builds enabled on the [Docker Registry](https://registry.hub.docker.com/repos/kaixhin/).